autodesk-platform-services/aps-autodesk.build.api-postman.collection/RFIs API/README.md

 ![Beginner](https://img.shields.io/badge/Level-Beginner-green.svg)
 [![License](https://img.shields.io/:license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-This folder contains a Postman Collection that includes all the current ACC Submittals API.
+This folder contains a Postman Collection that includes all the current ACC RFIs API.
 The collection together with the environment help you easily test these endpoints.

 <div style="text-align: center;">